Ujjwalmittal03/E-commerce/README.md

-# Project-Ecommerce
+# E-commerce
+- Basic E-commerce using nodejs
-To run the code hit command `npm install` in command prompt
+- To run the code hit command `npm install` in command prompt